dividedmind/statistics-done-wrong/power.rst

    red]...

 It does not appear that anyone attempted to aggregate these many small studies together to produce a more useful dataset.
-Instead more cities and states began to allow right turns at red lights, until the practice became widespread across the entire United States.
+Instead, more cities and states began to allow right turns at red lights, until the practice became widespread across the entire United States.
 The problem, of course, is that these studies were underpowered.
 More pedestrians were being run over and more cars were involved